shannon-lab/zapdos/doc/workshops/tutorial/content/intro/multi_fluid.md

 Where $e$ is the elementary charge, $\varepsilon_0$ is the permitivity of free space, and $\rho$ is the charge density in the system.

-In cases where electromagnetic systems are considered MOOSE's [Electromagnetics Module](https://mooseframework.inl.gov/modules/electromagnetics/) is used to perform field calculations

 Additionally, Zapdos is capable of calculating an effective electric field using the form

 \begin{equation}